Explaining the Black-box Smoothly- A Counterfactual Approach

-In particular, the system did this well for cardiomegaly and pleural effusions and was corroborated by an experienced radiology resident physician.
-By providing visual explanations for deep learning decisions, radiologists better understand the causes of artificial intelligence decision-making.
+In particular, the proposed model did well in explaining the decision for cardiomegaly and pleural effusions and was corroborated by an experienced radiology resident physician.
+By providing visual explanations for deep learning decisions, radiologists better understand the causes of its decision-making.
 This is essential to lessen physicians' concerns regarding the ``BlackBox" nature by an algorithm and build needed trust for incorporation into everyday clinical workflow.
-As an increasing amount of artificial intelligence algorithms offer the promise of everyday utility, counterfactually generated images are a promising conduit to building trust among diagnostic radiologists.}
+As an increasing amount of artificial intelligence algorithms offer the promise of everyday utility, counterfactually generated images are a promising conduit to building trust among diagnostic radiologists.

 By providing counterfactual explanations, our work opens up many ideas for future work.
 Our framework showed that valid counterfactuals can be learned using an adversarial generative process that is regularized by the classification model.
 However, counterfactual reasoning is incomplete without a causal structure and explicitly modeling of the interventions.
 An interesting next step should explore incorporating or discovering plausible causal structures and creating explanations grounded with them.